-Glacier Laguna Torre – Chalten - Argentina
+Glacier Laguna Torre Trail - Chalten - Argentina

-In the Argentine Patagonia almost at the end of the world, in a town of 300 inhabitants called Chalten, you can visit glaciers in places that have very little human presence.
+Glacier Laguna Torre Trail: In the Argentine Patagonia almost at the end of the world, in a town of 300 inhabitants called Chalten, you can visit glaciers in places that have very little human presence.
 The walk lasts about 6 hours from the village and you have to take everything to camp, since there is no support there.

 The mountain on the right is called Cerro Saint Exupery.
 In homage to a French aviator pioneer of commercial flights in Patagonia in the decade of the 30s of the 20th century.

 There is an iceberg floating in the lagoon, due to the glacier's disconnection.
 This photo is taken in December, at the beginning of summer.
-At night temperatures reach 10 ° below zero in summer
+At night temperatures reach 10 ° C below zero in summer

 The iceberg is present all year.
 In winter the lagoon freezes.

 Frontal view of the glacier. as close as we could get.
 It can be noticed that the color of the ice is not white but BLUE.
 This is due to the compression of the ice mass during the journey from birth to the lake.
 The ice's journey takes about 300 years.
 The river of ice can move one meter per day

 6 thoughts on “Los Glaciares National Park: Glacier Laguna Torre Trail”